lo-co/test-ci/README.md

-# test-ci
+# Testing CI Scripts

-Testing CI scripts
+Using this repo to attempt to script some aspects of CI.